nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 2. The `UpdateParser#splitInput(commandInstruction)` method splits the user input into an ArrayList of parameters.
 3. The `UpdateParser#getUpdateGoalAttributes(parameters)` method is used to confirm what attributes exist in the user input and finds the flags for those attributes (goal name, goal type, and goal end date).
-4. If `isUpdateGoalName` is true, `UpdateParser#getName(parameter)` is called to get the updated name.
+4. If `isUpdateGoalName` is true, `UpdateParser#getName(parameters)` is called to get the updated name.
-5. Similarly, `isUpdateGoalType` and `isUpdateGoalEndDate` will call `UpdateParser#getType(parameter)` and `UpdateParser#getDate(parameter)` to get the updated type and updated end date respectively.
+5. Similarly, `isUpdateGoalType` and `isUpdateGoalEndDate` will call `UpdateParser#getType(parameters)` and `UpdateParser#getDate(parameters)` to get the updated type and updated end date respectively.
 6. The `goalIndex` to update is then obtained with `UpdateParser#getIndex(parameters, FLAG_GOAL_INDEX)` method
-7. The excess attributes provided in the input is found with the `UpdateParser#getExcessGoalAttributes(parameters)` method.
+7. Any excess attributes provided in the input is found with the `UpdateParser#getExcessGoalAttributes(parameters)` method.
 This is required as a parameter for the `UpdateGoalCommand` constructor.
-Its use is detailed in the further steps below.
+Its use is detailed in the steps below.
 8. Finally, a `UpdateGoalCommand(goalIndex, newGoalName, newGoalType, newGoalEndDate, updateAttributes, excessAttributes)` object is created and returned from the `UpdateParser#parseUpdateGoalCommands(commandInstruction)` method.